iqbal-lab-org/viridian_simulations_workflow/README.md

 # viridian_simulations_workflow

-A workflow to simulate SARS-CoV-2 amplicons and reads.
+A workflow to simulate SARS-CoV-2 amplicons and reads for assembly with [viridian](https://github.com/iqbal-lab-org/viridian).

 # Overview